alextwothousand/sampgo-old/README.md

 /usr/bin/ld: ./sampgdk.c:1077: undefined reference to `dlopen'
 collect2: error: ld returned 1 exit status```

 Even though these are all defined, you still get the issue.
-If you can tackle them, god speed to you sir (or ma'am).
+If you can tackle them, make a PR and I will review & merge it.
+God speed to you sir (or ma'am).